 The PoS concept states that a person can mine or validate block transactions according to how many coins they hold.
-This is a vastly improved iteration on the Proof-of-Work (PoW) system, which relied on immense amounts of computational power to advance the state of the blockchain.
+This is a vastly improved iteration on Proof-of-Work (PoW), which relies on immense amounts of computational power to advance the state of the blockchain.

-Most often refers to an individual validator client instance, but can also refer to an individual that is physically managing a validator client.
+Most often refers to a validator client instance, but can also refer to an individual that is physically managing a validator client.

 The process of creating and adding new blocks to the beacon chain.